 Alluvial streams are expected to exhibit certain morphological characteristics, including a sequence of channel unit types, particularly riffles and pools.
 The riffle-pool sequence is expected at regular intervals along the stream continuum.
 The Missouri Department of Natural Resources (MDNR) procedure for Semi-Quantitative Macroinvertebrate Stream Bioassessment states that riffles are expected to occur at a distance of 7 to 10 stream widths (wetted width) due to the effects of sinuosity and the influence of point bars on streamflow velocity (MDNR 2003).
 The results of Phase II of the PHA showed that trench pools are the dominant form of channel unit at 70% of channel unit types recorded (survey point, and then every ten meters between survey points).
-Given the MDNR standard, and the average wetted width of 9.8m in Hinkson Creek, a riffle would be expected along the length of Hinkson Creek (14.6% of channel unit classifications given total measurements of 5,583).
+Given the MDNR standard, and the average wetted width of 9.8 m in Hinkson Creek, a riffle would be expected approximately every 68.6 to 98 m.
+Using the more conservative estimate, 816 riffles would be expected along the length of Hinkson Creek (14.6% of channel unit classifications given total measurements of 5,583).
 Using this calculation, the results in Figure 12 are slightly above expected riffle-pool frequency in Hinkson Creek.
 The breakdown of channel unit types is listed in table form in Table 7.